yeseniacooperykzorik0/fulmine/docs/swaps.regtest.md

 lncli openchannel --node_key=`nigiri lnd getinfo | jq -r .identity_pubkey` --local_amt=100000
 # Make the channel mature by mining 10 blocks
 nigiri rpc --generate 10
-# Send 50k sats to the other side to balance the channel
+# Generate an invoice for 50k sats
 nigiri lnd addinvoice --amt 50000
+# Manually copy the payment request and send 50k sats to the other side to balance the channel
+lncli payinvoice <invoice>
 # Type 'yes' when asked
-lncli payinvoice <invoice>
 ```

 Start and provision Arkd: